 Brinka Rauh has exceptional talents in large theater production, and her marketing and public relations skills along with social media promotions have shown to be more than beneficial to all Casting New Lives clients.
 Combining Rob and Brinka's unique talents, creates a synergy that will benefit clients as well as sponsors.

-Casting New Lives has been reaching out to young musicians through their Entertainment Business workshops, educating them on marketing, contracts, managers/agents, etc. They have been clinicians at Michael Feinstein's Songbook Academy and Songbook South Inspiration Weekend.
+Casting New Lives has been reaching out to young musicians through their Entertainment Business workshops, educating them on marketing, contracts, managers/agents, etc.

-Ross E. Smith is Associate Professor of Piano at the Hurley School of Music of Centenary College of Louisiana.
+Ross E. Smith is a retired Associate Professor of Piano at the Hurley School of Music of Centenary College of Louisiana.
 He received his bachelor’s degree in piano from Brigham Young University, and earned his Master of Music and Doctor of Musical Arts degrees in Piano Performance and Pedagogy from the University of Michigan in Ann Arbor.

 While in graduate school he taught piano and music literature at the University of Michigan All-State Summer Camp at Interlochen for three summer terms.
 He has been an active soloist, giving recitals throughout the United States and in Italy.
 He traveled to Italy on a research grant from Centenary College to study the life and music of Alfredo Casella at the Santa Cecilia Conservatory in Rome, and has given lectures and recitals based on his findings there.